Girl Cooties Menace the Singularity!

 Update 1: After the many discussions sparked by this article, SIAI included a female speaker in the program… a SIAI employee.
 This is so telling that comments are superfluous.

-Update 2: Women didn’t feel welcome at the SS (appropriate initials, come to think of it) nor comfortable with the ideas presented.
+Update 2: Many report that women didn’t feel welcome at the SS (appropriate initials, come to think of it) nor comfortable with the ideas presented.
 I’m surprised… not.

 I bet an Artilect could make its own friends, real or simulated.